Although anyone - men, women, and children - can be assaulted, this fact sheet will focus on adult female victims of sexual assault.

 Many victims of sexual assault report struggling with anger after the assault.
 Although this is a natural reaction to such a violating event, there is some research that suggests that prolonged, intense anger can interfere with the recovery process and further disrupt a woman's life.

 These feelings are common reactions to sexual assault.
-Some women blame themselves for what has happened or feel shameful about being an assault victim.
+Some women blame themselves for what happened or feel shameful about being an assault victim.
 This reaction can be even stronger among women who are assaulted by someone that they know, or who do not receive support from their friends, family, or authorities following the incident.
 Shame and guilt can also get in the way of a woman's recovery by preventing her from telling others about what happened and getting assistance.

 Social problems can sometimes arise following a sexual assault.
 A woman can experience problems in her marital relationship or in her friendships.
 Sometimes an assault survivor will be too anxious or depressed to want to participate in social activities.
 Many women report difficulty trusting others after the assault, so it can be difficult to develop new relationships.
 Performance at work and school can also be affected.